lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

 3. Setting up the correct environment.

    a.
-Paste the following code into your conda environment “conda env create --prefix ./envs --file environment.yml” (do not paste the quotes)
+Paste the following code below into your conda environment

+         conda env create --prefix ./envs --file environment.yml

    b.
-Once the terminal finishes processing the above command, paste “conda activate ./envs” (do not paste the quotes)
+Once the terminal finishes processing the above command, paste the below code

+         conda activate ./envs

-4. After the environment finishes setting up, type “Jupyter Notebook” in the Anaconda prompt.
+5. After the environment finishes setting up, copy and paste the following cell to open a JupyterLab tab

+        Jupyter Notebook

-5. You will be taken to the Jupyter Notebook screen, which will open in your browser, displaying all the files in your environment.
+7. You will be taken to the Jupyter Notebook screen, which will open in your browser, displaying all the files in your environment.

-6. From here you can run our demo code by following the steps below.
+8. From here you can run our demo code by following the steps below.

    a.
 Click on ‘Install_Instructions’.

    b.
 Click on ‘Demo_Code’.

    c.
 Click on ‘Health_Data_Sandbox.ipynd’ this is our demo code.

    d.
 Once you've opened our demo code, click on run in the top left corner and select run all cells.
 This will run the entire demo code on your device.

 **For Setting up PowerBI**
 The following set of instructions have been grabbed from the official Microsoft store website: